zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-loadingdata.md

         ...some otherresource data..
 ```

-This code makes one preflight request for each `MsPortalFx.Base.Net.ajax` request.
+The previous sample makes one preflight request for each `MsPortalFx.Base.Net.ajax` request.
 In the extreme case, if network latency were the dominant factor, this code results in 50% overhead.

-<a name="loading-data-optimize-cors-preflight-requests-after-applying-the-invokeapi-optimization"></a>
+<a name="loading-data-the-invokeapi-method-the-invokeapi-optimization"></a>
-#### After applying the invokeApi optimization
+#### The invokeApi optimization

 To apply the `invokeApi` optimization, perform the following two steps.

-1. Supply the invokeApi option directly to the `MsPortalFx.Base.Net.ajax({...})` option.
-This allows the extension to use the fixed endpoint `https://management.azure.com/api/invoke` to which to issue all the requests.
+1. Supply the `invokeApi` option directly to the `MsPortalFx.Base.Net.ajax({...})` option.
+This allows the extension to issue all requests to the fixed endpoint `https://management.azure.com/api/invoke`.
 The actual path and query string are actually sent as an `x-ms-path-query` header.
 At the `api/invoke` endpoint, ARM reconstructs the original URL on the server side and processes the request in its original form.

     <!-- TODO: Determine whether cache:false creates the unique timestamp, or the absence of cache:false creates the unique timestamp  -->

 1. Remove `cache:false`.
 This avoids emitting a unique timestamp (i.e., &_=1447122511837) on every request, which invalidates the single-uri benefit that is provided by the `invokeApi`.

 The sample located at `<dir>\Client\V1\ResourceTypes\Engine\EngineData.ts`  uses the  `invokeApi: "api/invoke"` line of code to supply the invokeApi option directly to the `MsPortalFx.Base.Net.ajax({...})` option.
-This is similar to the following code, which  also demonstrates the application of this optimization.
+This is similar to the following code.

 ```ts
     public resourceEntities = new MsPortalFx.Data.EntityCache<DataModels.RootResource, string>({